European Brown Hare

 Enemies and Threats

-Is the European Hare Endangered?
+Is the Brown Hare Endangered?

-In Germany, the European hare is already listed as a vulnerable species.
+In Germany, the brown hare is already listed as a vulnerable species.
 In Brandenburg and Saxony-Anhalt it is even listed as cricitally endangered.
 The main reason is that grain fields take up more and more space and thus reduce the living environment of the hare.
 If you consider Europe as a whole, the hare is not yet endangered.

 Fun Facts

-The European Hare Is Related To:
+The European Brown Hare Is Related To:

 - African Savanna Hare